Announcement of financial results 2021

-EUROFIMA has closed the financial year 2020 with a sound increase of its loan book and a higher net profit compared to the previous financial year.
+EUROFIMA has closed the financial year 2021 with a strong balance sheet and a positive financial performance.

 No impairments were recognized during the year.
-As at December 31, 2020, all assets were fully performing.
-This represents the 64th consecutive year in which EUROFIMA has not experienced any losses due to railways not meeting their obligations.
+As of December 31, 2021, all assets were fully performing.
+This represents the 65th consecutive year in which EUROFIMA has not experienced any losses due to railways not meeting their obligations.

-In 2020, EUROFIMA concluded 33 finance contracts with eight shareholders, or their affiliates, for the financing of railway equipment in the amount of more than EUR 2.92 billion.
-With most of the funds dedicated to electric trains and passenger cars, 2020 marked another example of EUROFIMA’s commitment to fulfilling its public mission for sustainable mobility.
+In 2021, EUROFIMA concluded 6 contracts with 4 shareholders, or their affiliates, and provided additional funds based on previous frame agreement contracts, for the financing of railway equipment.
+With most of the funds being dedicated to electric multiple-unit trains and passenger cars, 2021 marked another example of EUROFIMA’s commitment to fulfilling its public mission for sustainable mobility.

-EUROFIMA is fully operational with its staff working from home during the weeks of the COVID-19 restrictions.
+EUROFIMA was fully operational with its staff working from home during the months of the COVID-19 restrictions.
 Liquidity management and risk management remain considerate and prudent.
 A robust liquidity position, assets of highest quality, and a sound business plan ensure that the supranational organization goes through these challenging times safely.